-The starting point for shared value is identifying and prioritizing specific social issues that represent opportunities to increase revenue or reduce costs.
-This requires a systematic screening of unmet social needs and gaps and an analysis of how they overlap with the business across the three levels of shared value.
-The result of this step is a list of prioritized social issues that a shared value strategy can target.
+The starting point for shared value is identifying and prioritizing specific social issues representing opportunities to increase revenue or reduce costs.
+This requires systematically screening unmet social needs and gaps and analyzing how they overlap with the business across the three levels of shared value.
+This step results in a list of prioritized social issues that a shared value strategy can target.

 Step 2: Link Business and Social Results